 Again, this was a Saturday night, so the bar was absolutely packed, and the service was slow, to say the least.
 Even when we returned after dinner in Galway, the bartender didn’t seem to have the urgency to wait on the handful of the customers at the bar.

 We didn’t dine at the on-site restaurants, Marinas Grill and RAW Sushi in the Sky, as both were crowded, and reservations or open tables weren’t available until late.
 Afternoon tea is also available in Coopers Bar & Lounge.

 I would’ve totally loved to check out the sushi restaurant with such close proximity to the sea!
 We did stop in to catch a view from the 4th floor – WOW!

 Complimentary Super Breakfast Buffet was included in our hotel room charges (European style), and it was quite a feast.

 Other amenities include the complimentary use of fitness center, swimming pool (including children’s pool), Jacuzzi, sauna, steam, and outdoor hot tub.
 Since we were only staying one night, we didn’t have a chance to check this out.

 In addition, this Galway hotel offers spa facilities.
 The spa includes an east wing relaxation area, thermal suite, and 15 treatment rooms.

-Although the hotel staff and service may not have been up to par, the Radisson Blu Hotel & Spa in Galway Ireland was worth the price for its convenient location to Galway city centre.
+Although the hotel staff and service may not have been up to par, the Galmont Hotel & Spa in Galway, Ireland was worth the price for its convenient location to Galway city centre.
 The rooms were comfortable, clean — and loading up on the breakfast buffet before returning to Dublin made this Galway hotel stay worth its price.

 Room Rates start at $130.
-Compare rates at Priceline.
+Compare rates at Expedia.